All Retaining Walls Adelaide

 Concrete sleeper retainer walls are the most commonly built style of retaining wall but modern choices in panel finish now give stylish choices that were previously not available.

-Keystone Blocks are normally used for heavier duty installations, for commercial retaining walls or higher height retainer walls, typically 2 to 14 metres in height.
+Keystone Blocks are normally used for larger commercial installations, however with tighter access and sloping blocks these are a great alteranative to other methods, these walls are typically 2 to 14 metres in height.

 Keystone Blocks are especially good for difficult access sites, including narrow access and sloping sites.

-Keystone Blocks create a stylish finish that can't be achieved with Sleeper Retaining Walls.
-Keystone Blocks are available in two colours only, dark or light.
+Keystone Blocks create a stylish finish and can incorporate curves and level changes that can't be achieved with Sleeper Retaining Walls.
+Keystone Blocks are available in both light and dark colours.

-When incorporated with soil reinforcements such as geogrids or no finds concrete backfill, Keystone Block Retaining Walls can be built to much higher heights (up to 14 meters tall).
+When incorporated with soil reinforcements such as geogrids or no fines concrete backfill, Keystone Block Retaining Walls can be built to much higher heights (up to 14 meters tall).

-Keystone Block Retaining Wall installation results in a thick retaining wall that requires a wider footprint.
+Keystone Block Retaining Wall installation results in a thick retaining wall that requires a wider footprint than say a concrete sleeper wall.

 Segmental Blocks, also known as Dry Stacked Retaining Walls, are good for tight access situations as they can be installed without the need for large heavy machinery onsite.